 “The horse knows the way, to carry the sleigh.”
 Taken in about 1915, this photo features Wilmer Reichard (b.
 1897) and his mother, Emma “Hagenbuch” Reichard (b.
 1854).
 The photo was probably taken near their farm west of Bloomsburg, PA.
 Emma was married in 1890 to John Reichard.
 She was the sister of Mary Ann “Hagenbuch” Foust who is mentioned above.
 Emma’s father was William Hagenbuch b.
 1807.

 Farming with horses and tractors has always been important to many of the Hagenbuch families.
 Ella Jane Hagenbuch (b.
 1932) is driving her father’s Farmall tractor in this 1976 photo taken west of Montgomery, PA.
 Jane’s father, Paul Merton Hagenbuch (b.
 1897), was married to Hannah Elizabeth Pauling and they owned a small farm.
-Jane died a few years ago and last lived at Elmcroft Assisted Living in Lewisburg, PA.
+Jane is residing at Elmcroft Assisted Living in Lewisburg, PA.

 Recently the article “On a Sunday Afternoon” featured RD Hiram Hagenbuch (b.
 1884) and his wife, Pauline “Housel” Hagenbuch.
 This photo features RD, Pauline, their daughter, Roberta, and a nameless dog (Rover?) in about the year 1930.
 It was most likely taken in Montgomery, PA, where they lived.
 Roberta married Richard Buck in 1937 and they lived in Watsontown, PA.
 The car resembles a Model T except for the vents above the window.
 RD Hiram’s line is: RD Hiram (b.
 1884) < Hiram (b.
 1842) < Charles (b.
 1811) < John (b.
 1763) < Andreas (b.
 1711).